R-CoderDotCom/Awesome-R-packages/README.md

 - [shinythemes](https://cran.r-project.org/web/packages/shinythemes/).
 Themes for use with Shiny.
 Includes several Bootstrap themesfrom <http://bootswatch.com/>, which are packaged for use with Shinyapplications.

 # Graphics
+- [calendR](https://cran.r-project.org/web/packages/calendR/).
+Contains the function calendR() for creating fully customizable monthly and yearly calendars.
+In addition, it allows saving the calendars in ready to print A4 format PDF files.
 - [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html).
 A system for 'declaratively' creating graphics, based on "The Grammar of Graphics".
 - [ggstatsplot](https://cran.r-project.org/web/packages/ggstatsplot/index.html).
 Extension of 'ggplot2' that creates graphics with details from statistical tests included in the plots themselves.
 - [GGally](https://cran.r-project.org/web/packages/GGally/).
 Extends 'ggplot2' by adding several functions to reduce the complexity of combining geometric objects with transformed data.